Blog

 Module 2a: Implementing Behaviour Support Plans

-If you support participants with behaviour support needs, you must comply with this module, which covers:
+If you support participants with restrictive practices, you must comply with this module, which covers:

 • Understanding and applying approved Behaviour Support Plans